pederisager/Opioid_Reward_fMRI/README.txt

 Data-analysis is partially conducted using the Abel computer cluster.
 See scripts/abel/README.txt for further information.
+You will probably find that some folders are in .tar files or .tar.gz files.
+This is because Abel works much better with few large files than with many small files.

 RSYNC
 rsync is a quite powerful and plexible way of syncronizing file systems.
 Documentation of this program can be found online.
 Be very careful when using this feature however,